Mike Groh

-Albert Michael Groh III (born December 19, 1971) is an American football coach and former quarterback who is the wide receivers coach for the New York Giants of the National Football League (NFL).
+Albert Michael Groh III (born December 19, 1971) is an American football coach and former quarterback who was most recently the wide receivers coach for the New York Giants of the National Football League (NFL).
 He previously served as the wide receivers coach of the Indianapolis Colts and as an assistant coach for the Los Angeles Rams, Chicago Bears and New York Jets.
 He is a former starting quarterback at the University of Virginia.

 Playing career

 High school

 Groh attended Randolph High School in Randolph, New Jersey, graduating in 1991.
 He played football for the Randolph Rams, starting as the team's quarterback, safety, placekicker and punter.

 In Groh's last game, Randolph faced off against Montclair High School on December 1, 1990, in the New Jersey North Section 2, Group 4 state championship game, which was held at Woodman Field in Montclair in what became of significance in the history of New Jersey high school athletics.
 While the matchup was already highly anticipated as it was the first-time meeting between the two storied New Jersey football programs, it was also further enhanced by several notable subplots.
 Randolph, ranked number two in the state, had entered the game sharing a state record for consecutive victories with 48 while Montclair was the top ranked team in the state and sixth in the United States.
 Ironically, it was on this very same field seventeen years earlier that Montclair had ended Westfield High's then state record 48 game unbeaten streak that Randolph was seeking to overtake.

 For Groh and the Rams though, the game itself had taken on greater meaning as it was seventeen days after the sudden death of Randolph head coach John Bauer Sr. The legendary New Jersey high school coach and the face of the program had battled a long time illness but had not planned to retire until the winning streak was snapped so as not to burden his successor, his son, with sustaining the program's winning streak.
 Circumstances with the elder Bauer's death nonetheless forced his son John Jr., the team's offensive coordinator, to take over the head coaching duties streak intact as the team was headed into the playoffs.
 This included shutting out perennial state power Union High coached by the great Lou Rettino one week prior.
 But in this state championship game, Montclair was heavily favored as, despite having not lost a game in over four years, Randolph was in its first year playing Group 4 playoff competition which represented the largest schools in New Jersey.
 Previously the Rams had won four consecutive Group 3 state titles.